nikhilpanchal/webscratch/d3scratch/README.md

 The index.html file does not create any svg element (anymore).
 It expects each JS file to append an svg element to the body and render its chart within that svg.

+### Data
+All data files that any chart references should be placed in the resources directory.
+In the code you can refer to it via the `/resources/<file-name>` path.

 ## Adding Code
 To add a new chart, run through the following steps.